He delivers fresh pastries at your door

 - What was the inspiration behind the project “My Panettone”?

 I love pasta and dough very much.
 They have a story to tell and a technique that has won me over.
 Panettone is a dessert that requires dedication and consistency.
-Last summer in Astypalea, between relaxed conversations and plenty of food, the idea was to make something and deliver it myself, to have my own identity.
+Two summers ago in Astypalea, between relaxed conversations and plenty of food, the idea was to make something and deliver it myself, to have my own identity.
 So we found ourselves trying out my experiments and at the last minute, I announced the project “My Panettone”.
 That will follow me in the future.

 - Are there any thoughts for similar projects in the near future?